Kitchens, Bathrooms, Fitted Wardobes, Entertainment Units, Home Office, Laundry

 Make a wish list for your new kitchen

-These may/may not all be possible but will help your designer get inside your head.
+These may/may not all be possible but will help your designer understand your needs and wants.
 For example:-

 - island bar